cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 These esports organisations pick up players and teams, who take their name when playing.
 This has a number of advantages - the organisation name usually has a history in the scene, and so will bring fans and reputability.
-Perhaps more importantly the organisation will help organise sponsors, travel arrangements to tournaments.
+Perhaps more importantly the organisation will help organise sponsors and travel arrangements to tournaments.
 It's fairly common for the organization to pay a salary to the players, helping them focus on their game, and reduce the volatility of prize money earnings.
 In some cases the salary can be quite substantial, but perhaps more interestingly, some players are finding that streaming can be [far more lucrative](http://www.ongamers.com/articles/we-play-here-so-you-don-t-have-to-embarrass-yourse/1100-2309/) than playing professionally.

 The brand and marketability of these esports teams will only grow in the future.
 Team branded merchandise is [common](http://shop.fnatic.com/) and is yet another way for the organisations to engage with fans.